Post-Mortem: A Disastrous Git Merge and the Resulting Workflow

 Root cause: Unprotected main branch combined with git push --force

-I still don't fully understand the sequence of events that led to that exact command.
-I've asked about it a couple of times, and the answer is always some version of "I was trying things from Stack Overflow."
-Which.
-Yeah.
-I've been there.
-We've all pasted commands we didn't fully understand into a terminal at 4pm on a Friday.
-I won't pretend otherwise.
+I've asked him about the exact command chain a couple of times.
+The answer is always some variation of "I was trying things from Stack Overflow."
+Which โ yeah.
+Pasting commands you don't fully understand into a terminal at 4 PM on a Friday.
+I won't pretend I've never done that.

-The next few hours were not great.
+Next few hours were not great.

 git reflog show origin/main